Overworked and exhausted, warehouse workers brace for a frenzied holiday rush

 Workers say the pandemic has added to the challenges of an already grueling job.
 At a Wayfair warehouse in Jessup, Md., two former employees say they were frequently asked to work 12-hour days, six days a week, beginning in May to keep up with an avalanche of furniture orders during the shutdowns.
 Conditions, they say, have worsened and include broken fans during heat waves, sagging ceilings and floors strewn with shattered glass.
 At least three managers were recently fired for “gross misconduct” for complaining about safety concerns, they said.

 “It went from feeling like a business to something like dungeons and dragons,” said Robert Fox, 41, a warehouse hiring manager who was among those fired.
-“The building itself is terribly rundown and has been half-staffed for months.
+“The building itself is terribly run-down and has been half-staffed for months.
 Then the pandemic starts and I’m being told on the daily, ‘I need you to empty 15 trailers, I need you to empty 20 trailers.’
 And yet there was hardly anybody showing up to work.”

 Online orders could save retailers, but workers say they are risking their safety to fill purchases few need